Last updated on .

 Panoptic Museum

 The Panoptic Museum (Museo Panóptico de Ibagué) is probably the most fascinating building in the city.
 It’s a 19th century building built in the shape of a Greek cross, once used to hold the most dangerous prisoners.
 There are only three other buildings like it in Latin America.
-Admission is currently free (as of September 2024).
+It’s open daily except Mondays from 2pm to 5pm and admission is currently free (as of September 2025).
 Unfortunately, it was closed for renovation during our visit and we couldn’t get too close.

 Panoptic Museum in Ibagué, Tolima, Colombia